I don’t think anyone would argue that Bruce Lee is a true martial artist who trains harder than anyone.

 According to his friends, Lee did use extreme ways to practice martial arts including the use of electric current.

-He said Bruce was so mad that he would give himself electric shocks voluntarily.
-He was basically fighting with electricity, something they wouldn’t dare to do.
+The man in the video said Bruce was so mad that he would give himself electric shocks voluntarily.
+He was basically fighting with electricity, something no one dare to do.

-His friend said he didn’t know how many watts Bruce was using but he was definitely challenging it.
+His friend didn’t know how many watts Bruce was using but said he was challenging it.